jexniemi/Clik/README.md

 https://clikk.herokuapp.com/

 There may be some differences between the version on Heroku and the version on GitHub.
+The application is still in development.

 Clone and run the following commands in the Clikk/ui/ directory to test the app locally: